 Portrait of a place, counter histories, the end of empire, colonialism, geography and imagination.

-This week, Berlin-based documentary-maker Gabrielle Brady brings you a counter history of Christmas Island, one of last places on earth to be settled by humans, presented in triptych.
+This week, Berlin-based documentary-maker Gabrielle Brady brings you a counter history in triptych of Christmas Island, one of last places on earth to be settled by humans.
 The island was annexed in 1888 by the British after they found lime phosphate of the purest order; Australia purchased it from Singapore for $20 million in 1958.

-Now, the island is one of the few Australian states or territories in which a minority of the population are Anglo-Celtic.
-Like Lightning Ridge, the site of Alena Lodkina’s 2017 drama Strange Colours, Christmas Island tends to attract loners and eccentrics from the mainland seeking an unconventional life.
-In this work, one such roguish character, Chris Tremain, who works as the island’s internet technician, scavenges and scrounges in the ruins of 20th century workers’ housing.
+Now, the island is one of the few Australian states or territories that has a minority Anglo population.
+Like Lightning Ridge, the site of Alena Lodkina’s 2017 drama Strange Colours, Christmas Island tends to attract those from the mainland seeking an unconventional life.
+In this work, one such roguish character, who works as the island’s internet technician, scavenges and scrounges in the ruins of 20th century workers’ housing.

 Remain then leads us to a marble monument etched with Chinese characters in the tropical jungle, lamenting the fates of those driven to the outer reaches of the Great British Empire by the difficulties in finding work back home.

 Finally, we come upon the eerie remains of the European Club, a segregated relic of the former British colony that discriminated against Chinese workers who toiled on the island as indentured slaves.
 There, we hear voiceover based on the testimony of Choy Lan, whose parents were forced off the island once their employment was terminated.